amplitude/Amplitude-Node/README.md

 [![npm version](https://badge.fury.io/js/%40amplitude%2Fnode.svg)](https://badge.fury.io/js/%40amplitude%2Fnode)

 # Official Amplitude SDK for Node.js
 This is Amplitude Node.js SDK written in Typescript, the 1st backend SDK for Amplitude.
-Currently, it's in beta version, but we would like to hear your ideas too!
 At this moment, we keep it minimal and simple because we want to give more thoughts over different customers' needs.
 Modularization and flexiblity will be the main priorities for this SDK.
+We would like to hear your ideas as well on how you plan on using this library!

 ## Installation and Quick Start
 Please visit our :100:[Developer Center](https://developers.amplitude.com/docs/nodejs) for instructions on installing and using our the SDK.